 It authenticates and authorizes all users and computers in a Windows domain type network—assigning and enforcing security policies for all computers and installing or updating software.
 For example, when a user logs into a computer that is part of a Windows domain, Active Directory checks the submitted password and determines whether the user is a system administrator or normal user.
 History Active Directory, like many information-technology efforts, originated out of a democratization of design using Request for Comments or RFCs.
 The Internet Engineering Task Force (IETF), which oversees the RFC process, has accepted numerous RFCs initiated by widespread participants.
 The Basics of Windows Server 2008 FSRM (File Server Resource Manager) - Jose Barreto's Blog.

 Overview FSRM (File Server Resource Manager) is a service of the File Services role in Windows Server 2008.

+Security Enhancements Abound in Windows Server 2008.
 Six years ago, Microsoft chairman Bill Gates put security at the top of the agenda with the announcement of the company's Trustworthy Computing initiative.
 The fruits of this initiative are evident in Microsoft's Windows Server 2008, which is packed with new security features and enhancements straight out of the box.
 It's rarely wise to state that a new operating system is more secure than its predecessor because security flaws can take months to come to light after the software is released, but in the case of Windows Server 2008, we can say it with some confidence.